-Given the research on Selecting the Best Executive Education Provider: The Voice of the Customer, client interviewees had significant interest in contributing to this topic.
-Their answers were insightful in providing an up-to-date view of how global organizations identify, evaluate, and select a partner.
-Executive education has changed since 2019, through the pandemic, and will continue to evolve into the future.
+Given the research on Selecting the Best Executive Education Provider: The Voice of the Customer, client Interviewees had significant interest in contributing to this topic.
+Their answers were interesting and insightful in providing an up-to-date view of how global organizations identify, evaluate, and select a partner.

+Executive education has changed since 2019, through the pandemic, and will continue into the future.
 The Literature Review offered articles with thoughts and recommendations on this transition.
-Last year, a Harvard Business Publishing Education focused on What Lies Beyond - The Future of Executive Education.
-The subsequent article Reimagining Executive Education provided a roadmap detailing Reacting to the Pandemic, Redesigning the Future, and Reimagining what Executive Education can be (Swahney, 2021).
+Last year, a Harvard Business Publication Education focused on What Lies Beyond - The Future of Executive Education.
+This provided a roadmap detailing Reacting to the Pandemic, Redesigning the Future, and Reimaging what Executive Education can be.
 This, along with other publications, provided a backdrop to the challenges and opportunities ahead for university and non-university providers.

-The pandemic has caused a shift in partner selection criteria.
-While content, reputation of the school, and faculty are still among the Top 5, program customization and price were new entrants into the top choices.
+The pandemic has also caused a shift in partner selection criteria.
+While content, reputation of the school, and faculty are still among the Top 5, program customization and price were new entrants into the Top choices.
 There were numerous reasons for this noted in the results.
-The authors' recommendation for providers is to promote customizing and tailoring material with clients by offering relevant examples of what has been done for other engagements.
-This can be in online, live online, blended, hybrid, and face-to-face delivery programs.
+The authors' recommendation for providers is to promote customizing and tailoring material with clients offering relevant examples of what has been done for other engagements.
+This can be both in live online and face-to-face delivery programs.